Khanh-21522203/Drusdenx/README.md

 # Drusdenx

-A high-performance, full-text search engine and database written in Rust.
+A high-performance, embedded full-text search engine and database written in Rust.

 ## 📚 Overview